Livonian Crusade: Wars against Curonians (1242–67)

 Following the defeat of the Estonians, the crusade moved against Curonians and Semigallians, Baltic tribes living to the south and west of the Daugava river and closely allied with Samogitians.

 In July 1210 Curonians attacked Riga.
 After a day of fighting, the Curonians were unable to break through the city walls.
 They crossed to the other bank of the Daugava to burn their dead and mourn for three days.
 In 1228 Curonians together with Semigallians again attacked Riga.
 Although they were again unsuccessful in storming the city, they destroyed a monastery in Daugavgriva and killed all the monks.

-After the defeat of Estonians and Osilians in 1227, the Curonians were confronted by Lithuanian enemies in the east and south, and harassed by the Livonian Brothers of the Sword from the north; in the west, on the sea-shore, their arch-enemies, the Danes and Swedes, were lurking, waiting for an opportunity.
+After the defeat of Estonians and Oeselians in 1227, the Curonians were confronted by Lithuanian enemies in the east and south, and harassed by the Livonian Brothers of the Sword from the north; in the west, on the sea-shore, their arch-enemies, the Danes and Swedes, were lurking, waiting for an opportunity.
 In this hopeless situation, further aggravated by famine, the Curonians preferred to try to make peace with the Christian conquerors, inviting the monks into their country thereby escaping attacks by the Scandinavian nations.
 In 1230 the Curonians in the northern part of Courland, under their ruler (rex) Lammekinus, signed a peace treaty with the Germans, and the lands they inhabited thus became known as Vredecuronia or Peace Courland.
 The southern Curonians, however, continued to resist the invaders.

 In 1260, the Curonians were involved in the Battle of Durbe, one of the biggest battles in Livonia in the 13th century.
 They were forced to fight on the crusader side.
 When the battle started, the Curonians abandoned the knights.
 Peter von Dusburg alleged that the Curonians even attacked the Knights from the rear.
 The Estonians and other local people soon followed the Curonians and abandoned the Knights and that allowed the Samogitians to gain victory over the Livonian Order.
 It was a heavy defeat for the Order and uprisings against the crusaders soon afterwards broke out in the Curonian and Prussian lands.

 Curonian resistance was finally subdued in 1266 when the whole of Courland was partitioned between the Livonian Order and the Archbishop of Riga.
 The Curonian nobles, among them 40 clans of the descendants of the Curonian Kings, who lived in the town of Kuldīga, preserved personal freedom and some of their privileges.